-Best alternatives to Apple's Magic Keyboard
+Best Alternatives to Apple's Magic Keyboard

 Apple Wireless Keyboard

-If you prefer Apple's orginal Bluetooth Keyboard to the new, slightly stiffer Magic Keyboard, good news — you can stil snag the older version!
+If you prefer Apple's original Bluetooth Keyboard to the new, slightly stiffer Magic Keyboard, good news — you can still snag the older version!

 Coming in at around 24% smaller than regular full-sized keyboards, the Wireless Keyboard offers a familiar look and feel.
 If you've ever typed on an Apple product in the past, you'll likely feel right at home with this one.
 It is powered by two AA batteries that you can easily swap out when you are running low.